Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go/index.md

 client.Identify(identifyObj, amplitude.EventOptions{UserID: "user-id"})
 ```

-#### Arrays in User Properties
+#### Arrays in user properties

 Arrays can be used as user properties.
 You can directly set arrays or use `Prepend()`, `Append()`, `PreInsert()` and `PostInsert()` to generate an array.

-#### Identify.Prepend
+#### `Identify.Prepend`

 This method prepends a value or values to a user property array.
-If the user property does not have a value set yet, it will be initialized to an empty list before the new values are prepended.
+If the user property doesn't have a value set yet, it will be initialized to an empty list before the new values are prepended.

 ```Go
 identifyObj := amplitude.Identify{}